Updated May 15, 2021

 - Temperature checks of passengers and crew members are being conducted before boarding by Frontier Airlines using touchless thermometers.
 Only those with a temperature reading below 100.4° Fahrenheit are allowed to board.

-- Boarding at the gate has been adjusted with airlines either calling smaller groups or specific seat assignments.
-Passengers are asked to stay clear of the gate until being called to board to maintain safe physical distancing.
+- During the boarding process passengers are asked to stay clear of the gate until being called to board to maintain safe physical distancing.

 The links below provide specific information for each airline at TUS: